RoboCop (2014 film): Development

-Screen Gems first announced that it was working on a new RoboCop film in late 2005; no further details were given.
+Sony Pictures Entertainment's Screen Gems division first announced that it was working on a new RoboCop film in late 2005; no further details were given.
 In November 2006, Bloody Disgusting reported that the RoboCop remake had been halted.
 In March 2008, RoboCop was mentioned in an Metro-Goldwyn-Mayer (MGM) press release regarding franchises it would be developing in the future.
 An MGM poster displayed at the Licensing International Expo of June 2008 read, "RoboCop coming 2010."
 The studio met with Darren Aronofsky to discuss the possibility of him directing the film.
 At the 2008 San Diego Comic-Con, Aronofsky was confirmed to direct the "2010 RoboCop" film, with David Self writing the script.
 The release date was postponed to 2011.
-At the San Diego Comic-Con in July 2009, MGM representatives stated only that the film would be pushed back to Summer 2010 or a later date, due to scheduling conflicts with the director (most likely Aronofsky).
+At San Diego Comic-Con in July 2009, MGM representatives stated only that the film would be pushed back to summer 2010 or a later date, due to scheduling conflicts with the director (most likely Aronofsky).
 MGM representatives would neither confirm nor deny if Aronofsky was still connected with the project.

 On January 5, 2010, it was reported that the RoboCop remake was indeed on hold and Aronofsky was still attached to direct.
 When MGM executives, particularly MGM chairperson Mary Parent, saw the immense success of the James Cameron film Avatar (2009), it was clear that they wanted a 3D film for the new RoboCop.
 Due to the financial state of MGM at the time, without an owner, and creative disagreements between the studio and Aronofsky, the film remained on hold.
 On March 2, 2011, it was announced that Brazilian director José Padilha was attached to direct, instead of Aronofsky, mainly because of his commercial success with Elite Squad (2007) and Elite Squad: The Enemy Within (2010).
 On March 11, 2011, Sean O'Neal of The A.V.
 Club stated that up-and-coming screenwriter Joshua Zetumer would write the script.
 Although Zetumer had been involved with a number of canceled or otherwise stagnant projects, he had also worked on the screenplay for Quantum of Solace (2008).
 Comparing the new work to the 1987 film, Padilha said in 2011, "the environment nowadays is different than the environment in the 80's and the way to explore the concept is different."
 It was announced in October 2013 that the film would get an IMAX release in February 2014.
-Columbia Pictures and Metro-Goldwyn-Mayer distributed the film in United States, Canada, and worldwide with the exclusion of United Kingdom, France, Germany, Switzerland and Austria, where StudioCanal handled distribution.
+Sony Pictures Releasing distributed the film in United States, Canada, and worldwide with the exclusion of United Kingdom, France, Germany, Switzerland and Austria, where StudioCanal handled distribution.